stirtrek/stirtrek.github.io/source/Speakers/index.md

 <div class="icon-hr"></div>

-The 2019 Stir Trek CFP is open now at Sessionize!
-[Click here to submit.](https://sessionize.com/stir-trek-2019)
+The 2019 Stir Trek CFP is closed.
+We will be announcing speakers at (or around) February 24th.
+Watch Twitter for any updates.

-The CFP closes February 2nd at 11:59PM EST.

 ## Mailing List
 Want to receive updates about the CFP and other key information?
 [Sign up here](http://eepurl.com/deQ9An).